srl-labs/containerlab/docs/manual/codespaces.md

 ### How does it work?

 The key ingredients in this recipe are [GitHub codespaces][codespaces-doc] and the [Dev Container][devcontainers-doc] image that we provide for Containerlab.
-When a GitHub user clicks on a link[^3] to open the lab in Codespaces, GitHub spins up a Codespace environment and uses the Dev Container image to set up the environment.
-The [Containerlab' Dev Container image][clab-devcontainer] contains all the necessary tools and dependencies to run Containerlab:
+When a user clicks on a link[^3] to open the lab in Codespaces, GitHub spins up a Codespace environment and uses the Dev Container image to set it up.
+The [Containerlab' Dev Container image][clab-devcontainer] has all the necessary tools and dependencies to run Containerlab:

 - containerlab binary
 - shell configuration